SIP is an acronym for Systematic Investment Plan. Metaphorically, SIP is just like a sip we take from a glass of water.

-NRI investors can start to invest through SIP in Mutual Fund by proceeding in the following manner.
+NRI investors can start to invest through SIP in Mutual Funds by proceeding in the following manner.

-2. The periodicity of SIP needs to be decided and the same is usually monthly or quarterly.
+2. The periodicity of SIP needs to be decided by the NRI, which is usually monthly or quarterly.

-3. Setting up or designating a NRI Bank account from where the SIP amount can be deducted electronically.
+3. Setting up or designating an NRI Bank account from where the SIP amount can be deducted electronically.
 A Direct Debit Mandate or Electronic Clearing Service (ECS) mandate specifying the amount can also be given.
-Besides, issue of post dated cheques is also allowed.
+Besides, the issue of post-dated cheques is also allowed.

 Monthly or quarterly statements are mailed by the respective AMCs (Asset Management Companies) to the designated email address.

-NRIs proceeding with their investments in Indian mutual funds have to follow the same set of procedures which apply for resident Indians.
+NRIs proceeding with their investments in Indian mutual funds have to follow the same set of procedures that apply to resident Indians.

 The steps may be summarised as follows.

-1. A Completed application form has to be submitted at the investor service centres along with the relevant money instrument/s.
+1. A Completed application form has to be submitted at the Mutual Fund Company/AMC along with the relevant money instrument/s.

-2. Details of the Indian bank account of the investor must be furnished at the time of application.
-Alternatively, online application can be made.
+2. Details of the bank account in India of the NRI investor must be furnished at the time of application.
+Alternatively, an online application can be made.

-4. Usual facilities like nomination, appointing Power of Attorney are available for NRI investors as well.
+5. Usual facilities like a nomination, and appointing a Power of Attorney are available for NRI investors as well.

 Redemption Proceeds Modality – Mutual Fund SIP